PantherXOS/wiki.pantherx.org/Environments.md

 __4.__  Create an environment for the package or list of packages that the code within file evaluates to.

+(When we want to develop a special package _ex: gdb_ it would be better to using this definition for environment)

 ```scheme
 ;;package.scm
 (use-modules (guix)